nirupam090/silverstripe-subsites/README.md

 	));

-Note that every site also has a ''www.''-prefixed version of the domain available.
+Note: Every site also has a ''www.''-prefixed version of the domain available.
 For example, if your subsite is accessible from ''wellington.example.org'' then it will also be accessible from '''www.wellington.example.org''.

 ### Access created domains

-Once you have created some subsites/domains in your admin, you can check the overall functionality of subsites by
+Once you have created some subsites/domains in your admin, you can check the overall functionality of subsites using:

 	http://your.primary-domain.com/subsite-metadata-url?SubsiteID=1